 - Gray: Pages that cannot be accessed with the back and forward buttons

-A click on the question mark will display a preview screenshot of the selected website on the same screen while a click on the triangle hides the sub-pages from the display and replacing them with a number representing their amount.
+A click on the question mark displays a preview screenshot of the selected website on the same screen while a click on the triangle hides sub-pages from the display and replaces them with a number representing their count instead.
 Websites can be opened by left-clicking on their boxes in the history tree window.

 Filters are available on top to display specific tabs only.
 Those can be open tabs, open pages, selected tabs or closed tabs.
-A search aids the user in finding information faster.
+A search aids you in finding information in the history faster.

-History Tree distinguishes between different Firefox windows, something that the default Firefox history manager is not offering as it only displays a combination of all visited pages regardless of the window they have been opened in.
+History Tree distinguishes between different Firefox windows, something that the default Firefox history manager does not as it only displays a combination of all visited pages regardless of the window they have been opened in.

-One thing that would be nice would be the configuration of a default action when left-clicking on a thumbnail or box in the History Tree window so that users could open sites with just one click instead of having to work with the selection box all the time.
+One thing that would be nice would be a default action associated to a left-click on a thumbnail or box in the History Tree window so that users could open sites with just one click instead of having to use with the selection box all the time.

 This may be the best history add-on for Firefox.